 January traditionally sees a spike in enquiries for family lawyers.
-However, this year, the Family team at Hodge Jones & Allen Solicitors have seen a jump in demand for its mediation offering.
+However, this year, the Family team at Hodge Jones & Allen have seen a jump in demand for its mediation offering.

 The team believes that, in the midst of the coronavirus pandemic, and the current national lockdown, couples are increasingly looking to avoid going through the UK court system, instead finding alternative ways to settle matters of separation in a process that allows them to stay in control of the timings and costs.